 Lines 5 and 14 and the local train from Termini to Giardinetti are commuter routes to the east of Rome.

-Bus routes in Rome sometimes reach every corner.
-However, the buses often only run sporadically and there are no coordinated connections.
+Bus routes in Rome reach in the middle of nowhere.
+However, they only run sporadically and there are no coordinated connections.
 These are the main lines for tourists:

 Bus 23: from the St Peter’s Basilica to St. Paul outside the walls